AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 | `out.config.d` | Dependency file of `out.config` containing the list of Kconfig files used to generate it. |
 | `autoconf.h`   | Header file containing the macros that applied the selected configuration. |

-## Kconfig symbols in Makefiles
+## Kconfig Symbols in Makefiles
-As '.config' files have Makefile syntax they can be included when building, which allows to access the applied configuration from the build system.
+As `.config` files have Makefile syntax, they can be included when building, which allows to access the applied configuration from the build system.

-During migration this is also useful, as it gives the ability to check if a parameter is being configured via Kconfig or a default value via `CFLAGS` could be injected.
+During migration this is also useful, as it gives the ability to check whether a parameter is being configured via Kconfig or a default value via `CFLAGS` could be injected.
 For example: